 Events Per Page: Indicates the number of events you want displayed on each page.

 NOTE:These settings are persisted across Engine restarts.
 Therefore, if you stop processing and restart the Engine or the server hosting the Engine reboots for some reason, event processing will remain off until you turn it back on.

-NOTE:Whether managed by Storage Manager for eDirectory or not, all of the storage visible in the left panel is eligible for path analysis.
+NOTE:Whether managed by Novell Storage Manager or not, all of the storage visible in the left panel is eligible for path analysis.

-Use the left pane to browse and select network volumes and folders.
+Use the left pane to browse and select network shares and folders.
 Use the right pane to view the files within a selected folder.

-Clicking a volume or folder in the left pane activates the toolbar.
-Options are also available by right-clicking a volume or folder.
+Clicking a share or folder in the left pane activates the toolbar.
+Options are also available by right-clicking a share or folder.
 The toolbar has the following options:

 Indicates if a quota is set for a folder, the quota size, and the amount of free space remaining in the folder.

 Categorizes the content of the selected folder by displaying the various file types, the total number of each file type, and the total size of each file type.
 For example, to know if a user is storing non-work related files in his or her home folder and the total size of these files, you could use this feature to quickly determine this information.